meilisearch/documentation/guides/advanced_guides/keys.md

 When launching an instance of MeiliSearch, you have the possibility to give a master key.
 By providing a master key, all routes in MeiliSearch will be protected and will require a key to access.

-You can communicate it as :
+You can communicate it as:
 - an environment variable : `MEILI_MASTER_KEY=xxx`
 - a CLI option : `./meilisearch --master-key "xxx"`